aweissman11/guild_chat/README.md

 * Socket.io
   * Putting this here as well because the app works!
 That means I successfully sed something new, which is a win in my book.
 * Hooks
-  * I am continuing to learn the ins and outs of React Hooks, but am glad I was able to use them throughout the appplication without any huge pitfalls
+  * I am continuing to learn the ins and outs of React Hooks, but am glad I was able to use them throughout the appplication without any huge pitfalls to the functionality of  the application.
 * Time constraints
   * This project was done while sneaking time in where I could.
 I am working full time and had friends visiting from out of town for the entire time I worked on this.
 So, finding the time to work on this was a challenge, and even harder was finding long stretches of time.
 It takes some ramp-up time to really dive into these things and I am proud to have accomplished what I did in small spurts and without many long stretches of time to really lock in.
-* Deployment to AWS
-  * This was surprisingly straightforward.
-It's definitely not to a point that I would want a production application to be, but it's great to be able to see the app running live on the web.